manjula-dube/ReactWorkshop/README.md

 ###### Byte 2

-* [create-react-app](https://github.com/facebook/create-react-app) will be globally be installed and geekabyte-workshop folder will be create with minimal react boilerplate setup
+* [create-react-app](https://github.com/facebook/create-react-app) will be globally installed and geekabyte-workshop folder will be create with minimal react boilerplate setup

 ###### Byte 3